gnolang/gnochess/tutorial/02_move_validator/README.md

 determine without further recursive inspection if the position is winning).[^1]

 Due to the complexity of the task at hand, we won't be building a fully-fledged move validator/generator.
-We will be playing around a bit, however!
+We will be dipping our toes, though!

 [^1]: There's some nuance to this, as it's not often phrased this way elsewhere.
   Though most chess engines do involve some two-step process which involves _try